MIRA-KUMAR/Leetcode-Learning/README.md

 Given a string s, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

+# LeetCode 572.
+Subtree of Another Tree

+Given the roots of two binary trees root and subRoot, return true if there is a subtree of root with the same structure and node values of subRoot and false otherwise.

+A subtree of a binary tree tree is a tree that consists of a node in tree and all of this node's descendants.
+The tree tree could also be considered as a subtree of itself.

 # LeetCode 577: Employee Bonus

 Write an SQL query to report the name and bonus amount of each employee with a bonus less than 1000.